johnmcfarlane/papers/cpp/contractual-disappointment.md

 * the engineer in the Test User Contract.

-Paradoxically, the Test User Contract relies on the narrowness of the C++ API Contract in order to fulfil a wide contract of its own.
+Paradoxically, the Test User Contract relies on the narrowness of C++ API Contracts in order to fulfil a wide contract of its own.
-Thus by widening a C++ API Contract, the contract author impedes the engineer's ability to identify bugs.
+Thus by widening C++ API Contracts, the contract author impedes the engineer's ability to identify bugs.

 ### Don't Optimize Until You Sanitize